redfoxofwealden/oxnead-pub-quiz/README.md

 1. Test timer feature

 The testing was carried out repeatedly during development until no exceptions were generated and no bugs were found and no errors were encountered.

+The bugs that were encounterd were spelling mistakes in identifiers in variable, const and statements.
+These were corrected after testing.

 #### No Javascript support testing